jamiekowalczik/network_ansible/README.md

 For each device listed in the [ios-switches] section create a text file with the same name as the hostname in the ./host_vars/ directory.
 The only value that matters for backing up the device is ipaddr but you can update the hostname and snmp_location accordingly to have a head start on the other playbooks.

 Lastly run the play book with the following command.
+When it completes, hopefully successfully, you will find a backup of your config in the ./backups/ directory.

 `ansible-playbook -i inventory/hosts backup-configs.yml`